Graukolos/Dataflow_Code_Generator/README.md

 **IR Transform**: Transform the read network and actors into a representation that is used throughout the whole code generation and all of the necessary preprocessings.

-**Dataflow Analysis**: The actors are classified into different classes, e.g. static and dynamic.
+**Actor Classification**: The actors are classified into different classes, e.g. static and dynamic.
 Input and output behaviour are classified separately.
-Source and Sink actors are detected and feedback loops are classified.

 **Otimization Phase 1**: Optimization that should be carried out before computing the mapping, e.g. the deletion of certain actors or connections.
 This might simply the mapping or avoid a mapping based on a changing network.